Posts Tagged ‘BRM P57’

 image

-The great Tony Rudd in the glasses overseeing Graham Hill’s P56 engined BRM P57 (DNF) with Cyril Atkins beside him.
+The great Tony Rudd in glasses overseeing Graham Hill’s P56 engined BRM P57 (DNF) with Cyril Atkins beside him.
 Dutch GP, Zandvoort 1963.
-Its Jack Brabham in the helmet about to board his BT7 Climax DNF.
+It’s Jack Brabham in the helmet about to board his BT7 Climax DNF.
 I wonder if the chap closest to camera is Keith Duckworth?
-The back of that BRM is ‘all breathers’, engine and gearbox isn’t it?
+The back of that BRM is all-breathers, engine and gearbox isn’t it?
 Clark won the race in his Lotus 25 Climax (GP Library)

-A core conceptual design foundation was efficiency at extremely high RPM by the standards of the time, and, for the first time for BRM the engine was to be offered for customer sale rather than just being a ‘works engine’.
-There was money to be made, as Coventry Climax had proved in recent years by flogging engines to those with the ‘readies’, at Sir Alfred Owen’s insistence BRM were to contest that customer market.
+A core conceptual design foundation was efficiency at extremely high rpm by the standards of the time, and, for the first time BRM was to offer the engine for customer sale in addition to its works-role.
+There was money to be made, as Coventry Climax had proved in recent years by flogging engines to those with the readies.
+On Sir Alfred Owen’s insistence BRM were to contest that customer market.

 In keeping with the BRM charter of using British suppliers if at all possible, Lucas’ new fuel injection system was chosen.
 Several design features of the old V16 were used including its timing gear, camshaft drives and similar con-rods, higher inertia loads of heavier pistons (than the V16) involved different big-end bolt arrangements though.